Progress and Poverty: Context

 Progress and Poverty seeks to explain why poverty exists notwithstanding widespread advances in technology and even where there is a concentration of great wealth such as in cities.

+One day in 1871, George went for a horseback ride and stopped to rest while overlooking San Francisco Bay.
+He later wrote of the revelation that he had:

+Furthermore, on a visit to New York City, he was struck by the apparent paradox that the poor in that long-established city were much worse off than the poor in less developed California.

 George saw how technological and social advances (including education and public services) increased the value of land (natural resources, urban locations, etc.) and, thus, the amount of wealth that can be demanded by the owners of land from those who need the use of land.

 In other words: the better the public services, the higher the rent is (as more people value that land).

 The tendency of speculators to increase the price of land faster than wealth can be produced to pay has the result of lowering the amount of wealth left over for labor to claim in wages, and finally leads to the collapse of enterprises at the margin, with a ripple effect that becomes a serious business depression entailing widespread unemployment, foreclosures, etc.

-In Progress and Poverty, George examines various proposed strategies to prevent business depressions, unemployment and poverty, but finds them unsatisfactory.
-As an alternative he proposes his own solution: a single tax on land values.
-George defines land as "all natural materials, forces, and opportunities," as everything "that is freely supplied by nature."
-George's primary fiscal tool was a land value tax on the annual value of land held as private property.
-It would be high enough to end other taxes, especially upon labor and production, to provide limitless beneficial public investment in services such as transportation, since public investment is reflected in land value, and to provide social services such as a basic income.
-George argued that a land value tax would give landowners an incentive to use well located land in a productive way, thereby increasing demand for labor and creating wealth.
-This shift in the bargaining balance between resource owners and laborers would raise the general level of wages and ensure no one need suffer poverty.
-A land value tax would, among other things, also end urban sprawl, tenant farming, homelessness, and the cultivation of low value monoculture on high value land.